 Maple Grove is a somewhat ethnically-diverse city.
 The people who call Maple Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Grove residents report their race to be White, followed by Asian.
 Important ancestries of people in Maple Grove include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Maple Grove is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.